-- Know and understand the expectations, tasks and timing of assessments for each of their courses. - Demonstrate, sustained diligence and effort in each subject and participate in all lessons constructively. - Collect any work missed due to absence from class for any reason. - Complete a "Misadventure Form" if the student is sick on the day of an assessment or cannot complete a task. - Make a serious attempt at completing all tasks, including submitting their work in an appropriate format and on time. - Attend all examinations and bring all required examination equipment - Ensure that any questions about marks, grades, or comments awarded for an individual piece of work are resolved at the time the work is handed back.
+- Know and understand the expectations, tasks and timing of assessments for each of their courses. - Demonstrate sustained diligence and effort in each subject and participate in all lessons constructively. - Collect any work missed due to absence from class for any reason. - Complete a "Misadventure Form" if the student is sick on the day of an assessment, the day prior to an assessment, or cannot complete a task.
+See Appendix 4: Absence, Illness and Misadventure Procedures for further information. - Make a serious attempt at completing all tasks, including submitting their work in an appropriate format and on time. - Attend all examinations and bring all required examination equipment - Ensure that any questions about marks, grades, or comments awarded for an individual piece of work are resolved at the time the work is handed back.